yewon-lee/Crazyflie2.0/README.md

 ### Limitations

 Current limitations of this double-UAV trajectory tracking example are:
-- The simulation is very slow with two UAVs; extending it to more UAVs will likely be even slower.
+- The simulation is very slow as more UAVs are added
-- Extending this simulation to more UAVs is a little tedious due to the structure of the code.
-- The simulation has not been run with differing initial and final positions from the default ones.
-This is something that should be investigated further.

 ## Simulating double-UAV system with the FMP algorithm